zharry/AlterforceRising/README.md

 - Use ints for timers, counter and offsets
 - Use doubles for everything else
 - Cast doubles to int only when required to, do math in double

+#### Assets
+- Projectiles must be 16x16
+- Icons must be 35x35
+- GameObjects can be in any size (32x32 Optimal)